dr-majie/dr-majie.github.io/_pages/includes/honors.md

 # 🎖 Honors and Awards
+- *05/2025* Second Prize for Excellent Papers at the CCGEC 2025
 - *02/2025* Youth Talent Support Program of The China Association for Science and Technology
 - *11/2024* Excellent Poster Award of CIPS-LMG2024
 - *04/2024* Youth Talent Support Program of the Shaanxi Association for Science and Technology